canxerian/canxerian.github.io/content/posts/a-game-developers-guide-to-gaming-laptops/index.md

 So whilst in many cases it will still be possible to play most games with an entry/mid level GPU, you might not be able to play them max settings.

-On a personal note, most of the game design I love do not rely on fancy graphics, and the attraction of graphical fidelity tends to fade away as I get more immersed in the story and game play.
-Also, art style plays a huge role in immersion and physically accurate doesn't always equate to better gameplay.
-Afterall, games present the opportunity to experience a different reality for a short amount of time, do we really want every single light, camera and character to be so physically accurate that there's no room for artistic interpretation?
+On a personal note, much of the game design I love does not rely on fancy graphics, and the initial impression of graphical fidelity tends to fade away as I get more immersed in the story and game play.
+Also, art style plays a huge role in my enjoyment of a game and graphically intensive, physically accurate rendering doesn't always equate to a better game.
+Afterall, games present the opportunity to experience a different reality for a short time, do I really want every single light, camera and character to be so physically accurate that there's no room for artistic interpretation?

 ## Conclusion

 Laptops and their components are marketed with ever increasing numbers and letters that make consumers feel a sense of urgency to stay at the cutting edge.
-Hopefully this article demystifies some of those numbers and helps you understand what personally matters, be that fast load times, highly accurate physics or raytraced lighting.
+Hopefully this article demystifies some of those numbers and helps you understand what personally matters, be that fast load times, highly accurate physics or high fidelity graphics.

 <script src="https://cdn.jsdelivr.net/npm/chart.js"></script>
 <script>